 The combined bachelor’s/master’s degree program is designed for superior students who have the ability to pursue an accelerated program in political science leading to the Master of Arts in Political Science or the Master of Arts in Political Science-International Relations.
 This program is not generally recommended for students considering a Ph.D. program in Political Science at the University of Florida.

-Students in the combined program may pursue the general M.A. in Political Science, the M.A. in Political Science – International Relations, or the certificate programs in Public Affairs or Political Campaigning.
+Students in the combined program may pursue the general M.A. in Political Science, the M.A. in Political Science – International Relations, or the certificate program in Public Affairs or Political Campaigning.

 The main feature of the program is that up to 12 semester hours of approved graduate level political science courses may be used as dual credit for both the undergraduate and graduate degree.
 All other requirements for both the bachelor’s degree and the master’s degree must be met.